vega/vega-datasets/datapackage.md

 ### path
 anscombe.json
 ### description
+Eleven (x,y) pairs of numbers, with means x̄=9.0 and ȳ=7.5, and identical linear regression lines (same slope and intercept) and correlation coefficients (approximately 0.816).
+When plotted, reveals starkly different patterns: one shows a linear relationship, another a non-linear curve, the third a near-perfect linear relationship disrupted by a single outlier, and the fourth a near-vertical line of points where a single outlier entirely dictates the regression.

 In his 1973 paper "Graphs in Statistical Analysis," [Yale](https://archives.yale.edu/repositories/12/resources/3711) Professor Francis Anscombe uses these four datasets to argue that visualization is essential to good statistical work, not merely an optional supplement—a radical position at a time when most statistical analysis was done through batch processing on mainframes with no graphical output.
-The datasets serve as a powerful demonstration that identical summary statistics can mask radically different patterns in data, making the case that statistical analysis should combine both numerical calculations and graphical examination.
-Each dataset contains eleven (x,y) pairs of numbers, with means x̄=9.0 and ȳ=7.5, and identical linear regression lines (same slope and intercept) and correlation coefficients
+Serves as a powerful demonstration that identical summary statistics can mask radically different patterns in data, making the case that statistical analysis should combine both numerical calculations and graphical examination.
-(approximately 0.816)—yet when plotted, they reveal starkly different patterns: one shows a linear relationship, another a non-linear curve, the third a near-perfect linear relationship disrupted by a single outlier, and the fourth a near-vertical line of points where a single outlier entirely dictates the regression.

 ### schema

 | name   | type    |